FREE monthly ezine - get the latest ghostly happenings at The Grove! Rest assured, your email address will never be traded, sold or abused! |

-Welcome to The Grove, a historic property in Jefferson, Texas.
+Welcome to The Grove, a historic property in the old riverport city of Jefferson, Texas.

 The Grove is a private residence and tour home in the old Stephen Smith Land Grant section of town.
 The house was built in 1861 by Frank and Minerva Stilley.